getodk/docs/docs/central-api-form-management.rst

         - boolean

+          .. raw:: html

             Defaults to `false`.
 Set to `true` if you want the form to be created even if the XLSForm conversion results in warnings.

           Example: ``false``
       * - X-XlsForm-FormId-Fallback